 • FRM is risk management at banks, hedge funds, and regulators.
 Two parts.
 Heavy on quantitative methods, market risk, credit risk, operational risk, and Basel regulations.

 • Actuarial (SOA or CAS) is insurance, pensions, and quantitative risk.
-Way longer journey, multiple exams over several years, but the comp is decent during the process and job security is solid.
+A much longer journey, multiple exams over several years, but the comp is decent during the process and the job security is solid.
 SOA leans life/health/pension; CAS leans property/casualty.

 Accounting & Tax